-African Mask Design Lesson - The Eyes
+African Mask Lesson - Designing the Eyes

 - Draw a stylized eye about halfway down the light sheet of paper.
 Simplify this drawing into basic shapes that contain little detail.

 - Stylized and simplified features are used to help express abstract qualities like nobility, integrity, courage, fear and humour.

 - The shape that you choose for your eye and the angle at which you set it will affect the expressive qualities of the design.

 - Cut out the eye shape, flip it over and place it on the dark sheet to form a symmetrical arrangement.

 - You will now begin to see the counterchange of pattern which will be used throughout this mask design.

 - The aim is to create a perfect balance between dark and light, and positive and negative.